Skip to Content

 4 to 3 nap transition schedule

-Note that nap times may vary.
-If your baby takes nice long naps, you’re right on track!
-But if your baby is taking consistently short naps, you’ll likely offer a fourth nap or do an earlier bedtime.
+But if your baby is consistently taking short naps, you’ll likely offer a fourth nap or do an earlier bedtime.

 That may look like this.